eggheadgames/android-about-box/README.md

 ## Theme

+Adding a custom theme is very simple, you can do it in 2 ways.

-If you add the following to your AndroidManifest.xml file, the About Box will use these colours.
-This allows you to match your app colours:
+First way is to add the following lines to your AndroidManifest.xml file:

 ```xml
         <activity
             android:name="com.eggheadgames.aboutbox.activity.AboutActivity"
             android:theme="@style/AppTheme.MaterialAboutActivity"/>
 ```

+or second way, just put style id directly to AboutActivity.launch(activity, style).

 Ensure that `AppTheme.MaterialAboutActivity` theme extends either of these themes, and apply primary & accent colours:
 ```